WEHI-SODA-Hub/cordful/README.md

-# PCDMLinkML
-Portland Common Data Model in LinkML.
+# RDF Schemas in LinkML

 ## Usage